UNC-Libraries/jitterbug/README.md

 ```

 ## Updating Homestead
-1. Update the version specified in `Homestead.yaml.example`
+1. Update the base box version specified in `Homestead.yaml.example`
 2. Destroy the VM `vagrant destroy`
 3. Delete `Homestead.yaml` and `Vagrantfile`
 4. Use Composer to update packages and initialize Homestead.